-Would you have guessed A Ghost Story’s aesthetic was primarily formed instinctually day by day?
+Would you have guessed A Ghost Story’s aesthetic was primarily formed instinctually day to day?
 I wouldn’t have, and I didn’t.
-The fact derailed everything I thought I knew about Andrew Droz Palermo (Cinematographer: You’re Next, Rich Hill, A Teacher) and David Lowery’s (Writer/Director: Ain’t Them Bodies Saints, Pete’s Dragon) formal motivations and forced the interview to operate in an intuitive mode similar to the film’s process.
+The fact derailed everything I thought I knew about Cinematographer Andrew Droz Palermo (You’re Next, Rich Hill, A Teacher) and Writer/Director David Lowery’s ( Ain’t Them Bodies Saints, Pete’s Dragon) formal motivations and forced the interview to operate in an intuitive mode similar to the film’s process.

 Kathryn Bigelow has reentered the awards season with Detroit; offering the best ensemble cast you’ll see all year (both big name and soon to be breakout stars) Bigelow puts us in the murkier throes of the 1967 Detroit Riots by resurfacing some of its buried horrors.
 In the Algiers Motel incident three black teenage boys were slain by the hand of their protectors.
 One murder was left unsolved and the others were ruled “Justifiable Homicide” allowing all involved cops to walk unconvicted.

 Sofia Coppola now represents just the second woman of seventy Cannes Best Director Award winners.
-That’s a baffling male slant of 68 to two.
 The Beguiled, her prize winner, is an immaculate exercise in aesthetic restraint.
-Every facet of its design is an echo of the screams curdling beneath a relentless Southern gentility.
+All facets of its design are an echo of the screams curdling beneath a relentless Southern gentility.

 Critical to this masterfully controlled technique is Coppola’s Oscar-nominated cinematographer Philippe Le Sourd AFC.
-Philippe and I discuss the film’s use of perspective, his unique low-contrast take on visual oppression, and how camera movement can disrupt the emotion of a scene.
+Philippe and I discuss the film’s use of perspective, his unique low-contrast take to visualizing oppression, and camera movement's potential to disrupt the emotion of a scene.

 The Alexa SXT-W’s (W for Wireless) primary addition to the already exceptional Arri SXT platform, is the addition of a built-in three-radio system that works harmoniously to avoid the usual interference.
 A built in, low-latency, 10 bit, HDR video transmitter, WiFi, and ECS (Arri’s Camera+Lens Control system) comprise the three and hopes to improve upon the SXT’s ergonomics by reducing the need for external cabling and video transmitters.